 Keeping frogs as pets is a rewarding experience, for both young and old.
 It’s not incredibly difficult either.
-In fact, caring for most frogs is as simple as maintaining the correct temperature and humidity, feeding them daily, and occasionally cleaning their cage.
+In fact, caring for most frogs is as simple as maintaining the correct temperature and humidity, feeding them daily, and cleaning their habitat.

 By the way, I won’t go into great detail on how to care for the Anura (frogs and toads) on this page.
-The reason is simple, I’ve already created in-depth care sheets for most of them!
-Simply click the linked heading for the corresponding frog or navigate to the care sheets section to find out more information about the species mentioned below.
+The reason is simple, I’ve created in-depth care guides for most of them!
+Click the linked heading for the corresponding frog or navigate to the care sheets section to find out more information about the species mentioned below.

 The 5 Best Frogs & Toads for Beginners

-Then there are the arboreal frogs, the treefrogs.
+Then there are the arboreal frogs (treefrogs).
 This one was difficult.
 Tree frogs are usually a bit more difficult to care for.
-They require a vertical terrarium and most of them are kind of fragile.
+They require a vertical terrarium and most of them are fragile.
 But fear not, I’ve got the perfect tree frog for beginners and you can read more about them below.

 They spend the majority of their time burrowed into the substrate.
 Also, they’re nocturnal so you won’t see them moving around very often.
 When you do get a chance to observe them, it’s quite entertaining.
 Their plump, round bodies and gigantic mouth make for quite the spectacle around feeding time.